Cubeir/Vanilla-RTX-App/README.md

   - Cycle themes: Change between dark, light, or system theme.
   - Help: Opens this page, which will hold up-to-date information about the app.
   - Donate: Opens the developer's Ko-Fi page.
-    When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
-I'm able to maintain my projects thanks to them.
-Consider becoming a supporter to have your name up there? (or I have to resort to ads, dead serious!)
+    > When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
+I'm able to maintain Vanilla RTX projects thanks to them.
+Consider becoming a supporter and have your name up there?

 - The app may occasionally display PSAs from this readme file and caches it for several hours, these announcements will be shown on startup.
-They are used to inform users of important issues, Vanilla RTX or App updates, etc... and sometimes for entertainment!
+They are used to inform users of important issues, Vanilla RTX or App updates, etc...

 ### Known Issues
 - Missing icons on some older Windows installations (non-critical)